 ***Editors note: I’ve tried a variety of add water and microwave mixes now and so far all of them have worked when you add boiling water.
-I still recommend trying them first, but it means some of the more gourmet type meals work.
+I still recommend trying them first, but I’ve had pretty good luck.
 I’ve tried the following brands: Zatarians; Annies and Minsley.

 Just remember to give the water about 10 minutes before opening the package.
 Also, I always put something heavy over the lid to keep the heat sealed in.

 - If you have a pot for heating food than chili, ravioli or pretty much any canned food works well.
 Just make sure you include a can opener.

 Personally, I avoid these types of foods since they require extra cooking/dishes and are heavy.

 72 Hour Food Kit List: Snacks

 I recommend a variety of snacks with a mix of protein-based and sugar-based products.

 Below is a list of some of the snacks that have worked well for me over the years: